 - Seven countries account for 64% of the total, with India leading the count, followed by Indonesia, China, Philippines, Pakistan, Nigeria, and South Africa.

-- In 2012, an estimated 530 000 children became ill with TB and 74 000 HIV-negative children died of TB (including children with HIV associated TB).
+- In 2016, an estimated 1 million children became ill with TB and 250 000 children died of TB (including children with HIV associated TB).